PaisleyPython/webcamApp/README.md

 <h1>Webcam Photo Sharer Application</h1>

-<p>This desktop application will likely never be used 😂 but if so desired, it allows the user to take and share photos </p>
+<p>This desktop application will likely never be used 😂 but if so desired, it allows the user to take and share photos with their computers webcam</p>

 <h2>
   Features